-1If "authenticate" becomes a defined term, that word may be replaced in this definition by "identify, verify, or adopt".
+&lt;sup>3If "authenticate" becomes a defined term, that wordmay be replaced in this definition by "identify, verify, or adopt".

+Changes from annual meeting draft:

+a.
+"Documents of title."
+The definition in current UCC § 1-201(15) is presented as an alternative to the slightly revised definition approved by the Drafting Committee.

+- b.
+"Money."
+The word "currently" has been added at the suggestion of Professor Paul Shupack in order to make it clear that former currency (such as, for example, coins issued by the Confederate States of America) does not constitute money. - c.
+"Security interest."
+Stylistic change to last sentence. - d.
+"Send."
+Slight reorganization to avoid change in meaning from current definition.

+Changes from current law:

-- provisions to different sections, the definitions in this draft are as in current Article 1 (as amended, - 2 most recently, in conjunction with revisions to Article 9) except as noted below. - 3 b.
+- a.
+General.
+In order to make it clear that all definitions in the Uniform Commercial Code not just those in Article 1 do not apply if the statutory context otherwise requires, a new subsection (a) to that effect has been added.
+The remainder of current Section 1-201, as revised, now appears as subsection (b).
+Other than minor stylistic changes and renumbering as a result of moving some provisions to different sections, the definitions in this draft are as in current Article 1 (as amended, most recently, in conjunction with revisions to Article 9) except as noted below. - b.
 Electronic commerce.
-As noted throughout the draft, consideration of several definitions that - 4 may require updating to reflect electronic commerce and communication, has been deferred pending - 5 possible resolution of those issues in the Article 2/2A process. - 6 c.
+As noted throughout the draft, consideration of several definitions that may require updating to reflect electronic commerce and communication, has been deferred pending possible resolution of those issues in the Article 2/2A process. - c.
 Agreement.
-The sentence stating that the legal consequences of an agreement are determined - by the Uniform Commercial Code and contract law has been deleted from the text, but will appear in - a Comment. - 9 d.
+The sentence stating that the legal consequences of an agreement are determined by the Uniform Commercial Code and contract law has been deleted from the text, but will appear in a Comment ,

+- d.
 Bank.
-Revised definition derived from the first sentence of Section 4A-105(a)(2). - 10 e.
+Revised definition derived from the first sentence of Section 4A-105(a)(2). - e.
 Bill of lading.
-The definition of bill of lading is identical to that in current Section 1-201(6), - except the reference to, and definition of, "airbill" have been deleted. - 12 f.
+The definition of bill of lading is identical to that in current Section 1-201(6), except the reference to, and definition of, "airbill" have been deleted. - f.
 Fault.
-"Default" added to list of acts constituting fault. - 13 g.
+"Default" added to list of acts constituting fault. - g.
 Fungible.
-The reference to securities has been deleted because Article 8 no longer uses the - term "fungible" to describe securities. - 15 h.
+The reference to securities has been deleted because Article 8 no longer uses the term "fungible" to describe securities.

+h.
 Good faith.
-Current Section 1-201(19) defines "good faith" simply as honesty in fact; the - definition contains no element of commercial reasonableness.
-Initially, that definition applied - throughout the Code with only one exception.
-Section 2-103(1)(b) provides that "in this Article . . . - good faith in the case of a merchant means honesty in fact and the observance of reasonable - commercial standards of fair dealing in the trade."
-This alternative definition is limited in applicability - in three ways.
+Current Section 1-201(19) defines "good faith" simply as honesty in fact; the definition contains no element of commercial reasonableness.
+Initially, that definition applied throughout the Code with only one exception.
+Section 2-103(1)(b) provides that "in this Article . . . good faith in the case of a merchant means honesty in fact and the observance of reasonable commercial standards of fair dealing in the trade."
+This alternative definition is limited in applicability in three ways.
 First, it applies only to transactions within the scope of Article 2.
-Second, it applies - only to merchants.
-Third, strictly construed it applies only to uses of the phrase "good faith" in Article

-2; thus, so construed it would not define "good faith" for its most important use - the obligation of

-2 good faith imposed by current UCC Section 1-203.
+Second, it applies only to merchants.
+Third, strictly construed it applies only to uses of the phrase "good faith" in Article 2; thus, so construed it would not define "good faith" for its most important use - the obligation of good faith imposed by current UCC Section 1-203.